Xenometon/Ultron-AI/README.md

 ⇒ **Ultron** is a script bot, and uses Microsoft Speech packages as voice. 💎
 <br>

-⚙ You can assign more functions by yourself, has **Customizable Code**  🔥
+⚙ You can assign more functions by yourself, has **fully-customizable code**  🔥
 <br>
 <br>